redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 anyway, so this is usually an improvement.
 Only `Sendable` values cross back.

 The bridge has the same shape of problem from the other side: `CoreBridge` is `Sendable`, but BoltFFI's `CoreFfi` is a class Swift can't prove safe.
-Declare the adapter `nonisolated` (if your target defaults to `MainActor` isolation) and `@unchecked Sendable` — sound, because the Rust `Bridge` behind the handle guards its state with mutexes.
+The generated `FfiBridge` declares itself `@unchecked Sendable` — sound, because the Rust `Bridge` behind the handle guards its state with mutexes.
+If you write a `CoreBridge` of your own, for a preview or another binding generator, do the same, and declare it `nonisolated` if your target defaults to `MainActor` isolation.

 ### `Set` collides with the standard library